sunpy/ablog/README.rst

      :location: SF
      :language: en

-ABlog will index all files posted as above, and when building HTML pages it will create archives and feeds pages that list these posts as specified by ``:tag:``, ``:category:``, etc. options.
+ABlog will index all files posted as above.
+When building HTML pages, it will create archives and feeds that list these posts as specified by ``:tag:``, ``:category:``, etc. options.

-In addition, you can include a list of posts anywhere in your project simply using ``postlist`` directive:
+You can also include a list of posts using ``postlist`` directive:

 .. code-block:: rst